My Local Marketing Agency

 Keep an eye on forecast error.
 If a model flags a cooling channel, check the basics before cutting spend.

 Confirm offer, creative, and cadence.
-Make sure each social media post ties to a clear goal and lands on a page that matches the pitch.
+Each social media post must tie to a clear goal and land on a page that matches the pitch.
 Good analytics give leaders a plain picture and a next step they can agree to quickly.

 Reporting should be short.
 Show reach, engagement, and value on one page.
 Reach is list growth and qualified sessions.
 Engagement is replies and click through rate tied to a clear goal.
 Value is pipeline created, revenue influenced, and retention.
 One insight and one next step per view is enough.